StarlangSoftware/WordSenseDisambiguation-Cy/README.md

 4. Build the [Java](https://github.com/starlangsoftware/WordSenseDisambiguation) project and put the generated sentence-semantics.jar file into another folder such as *Program*.
 5. Put *Turkish-Phrase* and *Program* folders into a parent folder.

+### Annotation

+1. Open sentence-semantics.jar file.
+2. Wait until the data load message is displayed.
+3. Click Open button in the Project menu.
+4. Choose a file for annotation from the folder *Turkish-Phrase*.
+5. For each word in the sentence, click the word, and choose correct sense for that word.
+6. Click one of the next buttons to go to other files.

 ## Classification DataSet Generation

 After annotating sentences, you can use [DataGenerator](https://github.com/starlangsoftware/DataGenerator-Cy) package to generate classification dataset for the Word Sense Disambiguation task.